maxh/maxheinritz.com/_posts/2025-02-03-touchy-tetchy-testy.md

 I recently learned about the word "tetchy".
 It means irritable or easily annoyed.

-My first thought was mild horror realizing that I might have been using similar-sounding "touchy" incorrectly all these years.
-Similar my misuse of "flush out" in place of "flesh out" earlier in my career.
-But interestingly, "tetchy" and "touchy" along with "testy" do in fact all sound the same and have comparable meanings.
+My first thought was mild horror that I'd been incorrectly using the similar-sounding "touchy" all these years.
+Similar to my misuse of "flush out" for "flesh out" earlier in my career.
+But interestingly, "touchy" and "tetchy" along with "testy" do in fact all sound the same and have comparable meanings.

 - Touchy – Implies emotional sensitivity or defensiveness, often about a specific subject.
 (He's touchy about his work being criticized.) ([pronounce](https://www.google.com/search?q=touchy))
 - Tetchy – A more British usage, meaning easily annoyed or bad-tempered.
 (He's been tetchy all morning for no reason.) ([pronounce](https://www.google.com/search?q=tetchy))